 9.3 Supervised area

-Name: Supervised area Abstract type: true Definition: A location which may be supervised by a responsible or controlling authority.
+Name: Supervised Area [IHOREG 519] Abstract type: true Definition: A location which may be supervised by a responsible or controlling authority.
 Code: 'SupervisedArea' Remarks: It is not a requirement that every feature instance be associated with an authority.
 Note that having AbstractService as well as SupervisedArea allows the subclasses to link to CONDET both directly and via AUTORI, which may not be desirable because it gives encoders two ways to reach almost the same result.
 Aliases: (none) Supertype: OrganisationContactArea Feature use type: geographic Permitted primitives: noGeometry

 Attribute Bindings